ppone/docs/dev/single-sign-on.md

-# Single Sign-On
+# Magic Links

-With Single Sign-On (SSO) customers can seamlessly sign into your customer portal from your app or website.
+With Magic Links customers can seamlessly sign into your customer portal from your app or website.

-Our SSO feature lets you securely generate URLs to sign customers into your [customer portal](/docs/guides/billing-portal).
+Magic Links are a secure passwordless authentication mechanism that lets you securely generate URLs to sign customers into your [customer portal](/docs/guides/billing-portal).
 This is perfect for redirecting users already authenticated within your app or service into your customer portal without the need for them to sign in once more.

-## Generating SSO URLs
+## Generating Magic Links

-1. Obtain your SSO key from the dashboard
+1. Obtain your Magic Link key from the dashboard

-   You can grab the secret key for generating SSO URLs for your account in **Settings** &rarr; **Developers** &rarr; **Single Sign-On** within the dashboard.
+   You can grab the secret key for generating Magic Links for your account in **Settings** &rarr; **Developers** &rarr; **Magic Links** within the dashboard.

-   **WARNING**: Keep your SSO key secret!
+   **WARNING**: Keep your Magic Link key secret!
 It should only be used on servers under your control and never exposed in client-side code.

-2. Generate an SSO token
+2. Generate a sign in token

-   Using your SSO key you can generate [JWT tokens](https://jwt.io) from your backend that tell us which customer to sign in.
+   Using your Magic Link key you can generate [JWT tokens](https://jwt.io) from your backend that tell us which customer to sign in.

    Choose your language: